Philippine military plane crashes, 45 dead, 49 rescued

 It was not immediately clear what caused the crash.
 Regional military commander Lt.
 Gen. Corleto Vinluan said it was unlikely that the aircraft took hostile fire, and cited witnesses as saying that it appeared to have overshot the runway then crashed on the periphery of the airport.

-“It’s very unfortunate,” military chief of staff Gen. Cirilito Sobejana told reporters.
-“The plane missed the runway and it was trying to regain power but failed and crashed.”
+Military chief of staff Gen. Cirilito Sobejana told reporters that “the plane missed the runway and it was trying to regain power but failed and crashed.”

 Initial pictures showed that the weather was apparently fine in Sulu, although other parts of the Philippines were experiencing rains due to an approaching tropical depression.
 The airport in Sulu’s main town of Jolo is located a few kilometers (miles) from a mountainous area where troops have battled Abu Sayyaf militants.
 Some militants have aligned themselves with the Islamic State group.